|

 difficult it was to move.

-E.g. right and up, means many annoying an strange ways, and maybe a lost high score.
+e.g. diagonally up to the right, means many annoying an strange ways, and maybe a lost high score.

-These was the most prefer Joysticks, separate the Pro 5000.
+These was the most preferred

-for Example Cosmic Avenger.
+for example the game Cosmic Avenger.

 After that I

-my own joystick.
+my own Arcade joystick.

 I made a big Joystick with